omiel/totology/README.md

 # Totology

-Manage your not-so-structured data like a boss !
+Manage your folksonomy like a boss !

 ## Setup